- The purpose of this notice.

 - Carry out customer surveys with a third party to help us improve services to you.

-- To identify and investigate fraud, corruptions and/or bribery.
+- To identify and investigate possible fraud, corruptions and/or bribery.

 - To engage with contractors when carrying out a planned maintenance programme of work.